 Hosing.
-Hosing shall be provided in adequate lengths to flush the entire pool deck.
+1. Hosing shall be provided in adequate lengths to flush the entire pool deck.

-All hose bibbs shall be protected against backsiphonage by the proper installation of an approved backflow prevention device as required under s.
+2. All hose bibbs shall be protected against backsiphonage by the proper installation of an approved backflow prevention device as required under s.
 SPS 390.16 (4).
+P

 Equipment.
-Pool equipment, including equipment on the deck, shall be properly located and
+Pool equipment, including equipment on the deck, shall be properly: 1.
+Located.